 - Temperature screenings: Before entering the theme parks or Disney Springs, cast members will screen you by using touchless thermometers.
 If you exhibit an elevated temperature, you will not be allowed to proceed.
 To save time and energy, you should check your temperature at home.

-- No Extra-Magic Hours: Disney has temporarily halted Extra Magic Hours, which grants on-property guests exclusive access to the parks before and after regular operating hours.
-By remaining closed longer, this gives crews the ability to conduct deep cleanings of the parks in the off-hours.
+- No Extra-Magic Hours: Disney has permanently halted Extra Magic Hours, which granted on-property guests exclusive access to the parks before and after regular operating hours.

 - Keep your distance: In addition to limiting daily attendance, Disney is taking other precautions to ensure that guests maintain social distancing.
 There are ground markers and signs to direct guests in ride queues and other high-traffic areas, plus markings that block off areas where guests should not stand.
 The resort has also been using cast members dressed as Stormtroopers to cajole guests into complying with the rules.
 Their comedic attempts to maintain order helps diffuse situations and promote distancing.